manuelpinoros/RickStars/README.md

     *   **`RickStarUITests`**: (`RickStarUITests.swift`) Conducts UI tests to verify user flows and interactions within the app.
     *   **`RickStarUITestsLaunchTests`**: (`RickStarUITestsLaunchTests.swift`) Ensures the app launches correctly.

-### Areas for Improvement in Testing:

-*   **`RickMortyDomain`**: This package currently lacks unit tests.
-Adding tests here for any future validation logic within models or for repository protocol interactions would improve the robustness of the core business logic.